praneethpri/gitpy/README.md

 4) run ```gitpy``` in the terminal

-5) When prompted write a commit message. (quotes are not necessary.)
+5) When prompted write a commit message. (quotes are not necessary. the 'readme' word will be capitalized.)